 Through this case series we highlight critical steps needed to combat the problem of rabies in East Africa.
 Thousands of people every year in the region still face challenges in accessing life-saving PEP.
 Medical practitioners urgently need training about the risk of rabies and to ensure effective post-exposure management [32].
 However, the high cost of PEP remains the most immediate obstacle for rabies-exposed patients[3], compounded by structural factors leading to poor supply and frequent shortages in East Africa.
 If Gavi delivers on its proposed investment, it can address the market failure in access to lifesaving rabies vaccines [31], catalysing progress on this One Health pathway.
 Unfortunately, human rabies cases are still rarely diagnosed.
 To improve the rate at which cases are diagnosed, we suggest rapid tests can be carefully deployed to confirm human cases, given the absence of decentralised laboratory capacity and highly trained personnel.
 We further present the first whole genome sequences from human rabies cases generated in the region.
 Viral genomic data support the role of domestic dogs in maintaining rabies circulation and resultant risk to humans.
 Research across large parts of Tanzania demonstrates that domestic dogs maintain rabies virus circulation [33–35], in settings with abundant wildlife and even where wildlife cases are common [36].
 However, misperceptions of wildlife being responsible for rabies persistence, still act as a barrier to implementing rabies control in domestic dog populations [37].
-A One Health approach is necessary to reduce the burden of rabies, comprising the scaling up of mass dog vaccination to interrupt transmission in reservoir populations, improving access to PEP while rabies continues to circulate, and public education to ensure participation in dog vaccination campaigns and improve health seeking for PEP.
-As countries pursue the global ‘Zero by 30’ goal to eliminate human deaths from dog-mediated rabies [38], genomic approaches have potential to enhance rabies surveillance and provide actionable information, for example, distinguishing undetected local circulation from introductions that often set back progress towards elimination.
+A One Health approach is necessary to reduce the burden of rabies, comprising the scaling up of mass dog vaccination to interrupt transmission in reservoir populations, improving access to PEP while rabies continues to circulate, and public education to ensure participation in dog vaccination campaigns and improve health-seeking for PEP.
+As countries pursue the global ‘Zero by 30’ goal to eliminate human deaths from dog-mediated rabies [38], genomic approaches have the potential to enhance rabies surveillance and provide actionable information, for example, distinguishing undetected local circulation from introductions that often set back progress towards elimination.
 We urge regional coordinated action towards this goal to prevent these tragic deaths.

 List of abbreviations